pfrazee/local/docs/lib/commonclient.md

 ### CommonClient.listen( <small>element</small> )

 Begins capturing 'click', 'submit', and drag/drop events on `element` and converting them into 'request' events.
-The 'request' events are dispatched on `element`, and contain a well-formed object in `e.detail` for use in `Link.request()`.
+The 'request' events are dispatched on `element`, and contain a well-formed object in `e.detail` for use in `Link.dispatch()`.

 ```javascript
 CommonClient.listen(element);